PixarV/terraform-provider-r4/website/docs/r/paas_service.html.markdown

 * `options` - (Optional) Map containing other MongoDB parameters.
   Parameter names must be in camelCase.
 Values are strings.

-~> If the parameter name includes a dot, then it cannot be passed in `options`.
+~> If a parameter name includes a dot, it cannot be passed in `options`.
 If you need to use such a parameter, contact [technical support].

 * `profile` - (Optional) Indicates which operations to profile.
 Valid values are `off`, `slowOp`, `all`.
 Defaults to `slowOp`.
 * `slowms` - (Optional) The operation time threshold in milliseconds, above which the operation is considered slow.
   Valid values are from 0 to 36000000.
 Defaults to `100`.
 * `storage_engine_cache_size` - (Optional) The maximum size of internal cache in GiB used to store all data.
   A floating-point number.
-Valid values are from `0.25`.
+Valid values are greater or equal to `0.25`.
 * `user` - (Optional) List of MongoDB users with parameters.
 The structure of this block is [described below](#mongodb-user).
 * `quiet` - (Optional) Indicates whether the quiet mode of _mongos_ or _mongod_ is enabled.
 Defaults to `false`.
 * `verbositylevel` - (Optional) The level of message detail in the message log.
 Valid values are `v`, `vv`, `vvv`, `vvvv`, `vvvvv`.